haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 <a class="prompt prompt-question">How many clusters are generated?</a>
 <a class="prompt prompt-question">Consider the cluster scores and their standard deviations.</a>
 <a class="prompt prompt-question">If there is more than one cluster, is  the top ranked cluster significantly better than the second one?
 (This is also reflected in the z-score).</a>
-<a class="prompt prompt-question">Compare the score and the various energy terms of the best cluster and the best cluster obtained using Strategy 1) using only cross-links.
-Which strategy leads to better scores/energies?</a>

 <hr>